johnConstant/CI-PP5-burger-bar/README.md

 </details>

-### Deleting a Category
+### Deleting a Menu Item
-- Located on the category detail page, admin users can delete existing categories.
+- Located on the menu item detail page, admin users can delete existing menu items.
 - Defensive programming principles applied by presenting user with a modal to confirm deletion.
-- User is provided with a feedback message that their category has been deleted.
+- User is provided with a feedback message that their menu item has been deleted.
 - User stories covered: 5, 6

 <details><summary>See feature images</summary>